Choudharyashish885/Choudharyashish885/README.md

 - 👋 Hi, I’m @Choudharyashish885
 - 👀 I’m interested in Coding
-- 🌱 I’m currently learning Data Science with Python & Competitive Programming with C++
+- 🌱 I’m currently learning C++ with Data Structures & Algorithms
-- 💞️ I’m looking to collaborate on Data Science
+- 💞️ I'm looking to collaborate in DSA.
 - 📫 How to reach me -- Just mail me at choudharyash212@gmail.com

 <!---